Multi-Model Database

 Storage Engines

 The database's layered, unified architecture allows new storage engines to be integrated with minimal changes.
-A new storage engine only needs to provide a business-specific data model (including indexing implementation and data file structure), along with interfaces for other layers to read and write data.
+A new storage engine only needs to provide a specific data model (including indexing implementation and data file structure), along with interfaces for other layers to read and write data.
 These interfaces work with abstract representations of tables and vectors with storage details hidden, thus reducing inter-layer coupling.
 For example, the SQL engine can process queries using abstract representations of tables and columns (treated as vectors in the underlying computation layer) without concern for storage details.

 The storage of data in each partition is entirely managed by the storage engines and can vary in implementation.
 For example, in the TSDB engine, a column in a partition consists of multiple blocks, forming a logically contiguous but physically scattered vector.
 Conversely, the OLAP engine stores a column within a partition as a physically contiguous vector.